 According to The Home Edit team, the biggest mistake you can make when organizing a bathroom is skipping the editing process.
 "This means taking everything out, creating groupings, and paring down your items—no exceptions," Shearer and Teplin explain.
 For the experts, purging is a crucial step when trying to find an organizational system that will work for your space.

-"It's the only way to fully access the space, the contents that will live there, and how to best organize them," say Shearer and Teplin.
-"It will also give you a chance to take better measurements of the space, which is important when choosing storage containers," the pros add.
-"The wrong product can add to the clutter, not conquer it."
+Once you've finished decluttering old items, you'll have a fresh bathroom to work with.
+"It's the only way to fully access the space, the contents that will live there, and how to best organize them," Shearer and Teplin say.
+"It will also give you a chance to take better measurements of the space, which is important when choosing storage containers.
+The wrong product can add to the clutter, not conquer it."

 Rather than storing bulky items like extra towels and boxes of tissues in a small bathroom, stash them away somewhere else until you need them.
 "Since you don't need to access back stock until absolutely necessary, you can store these items in any linen closet, or even a laundry room," advise Shearer and Teplin.
 "We like to use stacking bins with labels to keep back stock contained and accessible when we're ready to replenish."

 When it comes to developing and maintaining an organizational system, it's especially helpful to keep the items you use the most in a designated space.
 "Simplify your routine by grouping all of the items you use twice a day without fail: Toothbrush and toothpaste, contact lenses, face wipes, and whatever else suits your daily routine," Shearer and Teplin recommend.